ProjectXIV/FetchAndRender/README.md

 ## Description

 Refactoring a project from our class to interact with a different API.
-I chose boredapi.com's Bored API.
+I chose Bored API (https://www.boredapi.com/).
 It suggests interesting activities to fight boredom.